What is Delta 8 THC?

-However, this is within normal testing variance ranges and should not be taken to mean that D8 THC extracts become more potent over time.
-While we won’t say anything is impossible, it’s unlikely the oil actually became more concentrated with D8 THC.
+However, this is within normal testing variance ranges and should not be taken to mean that D8 extracts become more potent over time.
+While we won’t say anything is impossible, it’s unlikely the oil actually became more concentrated with D8.
 The more likely conclusion is that everything remained unchanged after 4 months and the test had a minor variance.

 The oil was stored in individual syringes in clamshell packaging, at room temperature (~72F), and out of direct light (sunlight or artificial light).

-How Definitive is the Data on Delta 8 THC?
+How Definitive Is The Research Data On Delta 8 THC?

 In short, not very.
-Like almost every other cannabinoid besides Delta 9 THC and CBD, no long term studies have been done on Delta 8 THC for things like effects, proper dosing, safety, etc. While it is known to be a naturally occurring cannabinoid it is often found in very small quantities in flower and extracts (<0.1%).
-D8 THC products, however, may deliver D8 THC in up to 100% concentrations.
+Like almost every other cannabinoid besides Delta 9 THC and CBD, no long term studies have been done on Delta 8 THC.
+While it is known to be a naturally occurring cannabinoid it is often found in very small quantities in flower and extracts (<0.1%).
+Delta 8 THC products, however, may deliver D8 THC in up to 100% concentrations.

-Delta 8 THC has been safely used in a handful of marijuana markets for a couple of years, but those products typically use D8 THC obtained via the isomerization of Delta 9 THC, not CBD.
-These are slightly different processes, and almost always contain a fair amount (5-50%) Delta 9 THC in addition to D8 THC.
-D8 THC derived from hemp must be done differently to remain “hemp” as the end product must contain <0.3% Delta 9 THC.
+Delta 8 THC has been safely used in the marijuana market for a couple of years, but those products typically use Delta 8 obtained via the isomerization of Delta 9 THC, not CBD products.
+These are slightly different processes, and due to the adverse events of the process -almost always contain a fair amount (5-50%) Delta 9 THC in addition to Delta 8 THC (think cannabis products).
+Delta 8 THC derived from hemp must be done differently to remain “hemp” as the end product must contain <0.3% Delta 9.

 Observed Potential of Delta 8 THC / Areas to Study

-It’s our initial observations that D8 THC has the medicinal potential to be several orders of magnitude more beneficial than CBD.
+It’s our initial observations that D8 THC has the potential to be several orders of magnitude more beneficial than CBD and Delta 9 THC, but it will take years of clinical tests to be able to prove that definitively.
 So it’s hoped that the medical and cannabis communities will rally hard behind this amazing new cannabinoid.